NaudtsRuben/geralt-bot-v2/README.md

 # geralt-bot-v2

 Version 2 of "geralt-bot", a personal project which I started when learning to code discord bots.
-Version 2 is similar to version 1, but made using TypeScript instead of JavaScript.
+It is similar to version 1, but made using TypeScript instead of JavaScript.

 ## Features:
 ### Message listener